The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

-The final selection of the three projects will be announced in September.
-CAS will assist project leaders during the two-year planning phase leading up to the year at the centre.
+The CAS Board of Directors will make the final selection in June 2023.
+CAS will assist project leaders during the planning phase leading up to the groups’ arrival at the Centre in August 2023.

-If you have any questions about the application process, please do not hesitate to contact us at firstname.lastname@example.org.
+If you have any questions, please do not hesitate to contact us at firstname.lastname@example.org.